 Code.org caters to children and young adults.
-This site focuses on fun projects with beginner-friendly programming languages.
+And it focuses on fun projects with beginner-friendly programming languages.

 Bonus: You don’t need an account to get started.

 If you’re not sure which programming path you want to pursue, check out Codecademy.
-They offer learning paths in web development, general programming and data science.
+They offer plenty of courses in web development, general programming and data science.